kschan0214/sepia.documentation/docs/gui/QSM-standalone.rst

   .. note::
     New in v1.3.0.

   Select a mask refinement strategy to run a second masking pass before the final QSM dipole inversion: 'None', 'Monoexponential decay model' (R2*-based edge refinement), 'Magnitude Gradient Field' (uses the local field map), or 'Noise map'.
-The 'λ' field/slider sets the thresholding value used by the selected strategy (default 0.7) and is only enabled when a strategy other than 'None' is selected.
+The 'λ' field/slider sets the thresholding value used by the selected strategy (default 0.7) and is only enabled when the 'Magnitude Gradient Field' strategy is selected.
+See :ref:`method-qsm-two-pass-masking` for a detailed description of each strategy.

 - Streaking reduction by HEIDI